What is the GRAAL Award?

 For more information, please contact the GRAAL Award committee at firstname.lastname@example.org.

-We are proud to announce that the 2021 GRAAL Award ceremony will be hosted by the Ottawa-Outaouais Chapter.
-For more details, please visit the 2021 GRAAL Award page!
+We are proud to announce that the 2023 GRAAL Award ceremony will be hosted by the Montreal Chapter.
+More details to come!